 Dermatitis, inflammation, eczema, or lesions can occur at the application site in very rare cases.
 If these side effects occur, remove the collar from your dog and monitor your pup closely, and if these symptoms persist or worsen, contact your veterinarian immediately.

 Does the Seresto Flea Collar really work?

-The Seresto Flea Collar is effective for preventing flea and tick infestations for up to eight months.
+The Seresto Flea for Dogs is effective for preventing flea and tick infestations for up to eight months.
 Because the active ingredients are released slowly and continuously over the full eight months, coating your dog’s skin and coat, this flea collar doesn’t lose effectiveness over time.
 It eliminates both adult fleas and larvae, and works for existing infestations and as a preventative.
 The Seresto Flea Collar kills fleas and ticks on contact, so they don’t have to bite your pup for the treatment to work.